s-hammon/hl7c/README.md

 ## Todo

+1. ADD TESTS
-1. Add support to define inbound HL7 JSON structures
+2. Add support to define inbound HL7 JSON structures
-2. Add support to handle deps for other common package types ()
+3. Add support to handle deps for other common package types ()
-3. Improve README.md
+4. Improve README.md
-4. Be able to read other types of config files (JSON, XML, etc)
+5. Be able to read other types of config files (JSON, XML, etc)